How to Run an NGINX Web Server

 persistentVolumeClaim:

-claimName: test-nginxThe PVC name (name: test-nginx) must match the claimName (claimName: test-nginx).
+claimName: test-nginxThe PVC name defined in pvc.yaml (name: test-nginx) must exactly match the claimName (claimName: test-nginx).

-To make the running NGINX accessible from internet, see Exposing applications section.
-Basically, two additional simple manifests are needed:
+To make the running NGINX instance accessible from the internet, you need to expose it.
+For deeper details, see the Exposing applications section.

 Service